 The electric grid to provides electricity to our homes, businesses and town facilities.
-Our current grid performs exceptionally well, but was built and designed when power was generated solely by large plants and transmitted in one direction to customers.
+Our current grid performs well for the most part, but was built and designed when power was generated solely by large plants and transmitted in one direction to customers.
 Today, with the proliferation of distributed energy resources (DER) such as solar, storage, combined heat-and power (CHP), energy is created in many locations and is transmitted in different directions.
-Moreover, today’s grid can place limits on how much renewable energy can be built, and is vulnerable to blackouts during major storms and attacks.
+Moreover, the current grid infrastructure often limits on how much renewable energy can be built.
+Security is another important issue.
+Today’s grid is vulnerable to blackouts during major storms and attacks.

 An important building block in modernizing the electric grid is the microgrid.
 A microgrid, as the name suggests, is essentially a subset of the larger grid.
 It comprises a range of different electric loads and distributed energy resources (DER) and can operate as a part of the larger grid or separately (aka “island mode”).

-An important benefit of microgrids is resilience; by “islanding” from the grid in emergencies, a microgrid can continue providing power to critical services (e.g., hospitals, first responders, governmental functions and emergency shelters.)
-However, from the standpoint of the 100PercentCT project, an even more important benefit of microgrids is that they increase the “renewable hosting capacity” of the grid.
+An important benefit of microgrids is resilience; by “islanding” from the grid in emergencies, a microgrid can continue providing power to critical services (e.g., hospitals, first responders, governmental functions and emergency shelters).
+Another important function of microgrids is that they increase the “renewable hosting capacity” of the grid.
 In other words, they increase the ability of the grid to handle intermittent resources like wind and solar.
-At the current time the presence of renewables on the grid is not difficult for the grid to handle.
-However as renewable “penetration” on the grid approaches about 10% of the power delivered Community Microgrids will be crucial to going to higher levels of renewables.
+As renewable “penetration” on the grid increases, the power delivered Community Microgrids will be crucial to expanding renewables even further.

 Historically, microgrids have been built around a single entity such as a military base, university or company.
 However, a form of microgrid of particular interest to cities and towns is the Community Microgrid.
 The California-based non-profit Clean Coalition defines one as follows: